Kawthaung Myanmar; Islands & Beaches

 Tourist are allowed to enter Kawthaung from Thailand making the southern part of Myanmar a great combination with a Thailand vacation and an ideal option for Thai weekend breakers to relax and rejuvenate and the explore the unspoiled Mergui Islands.

 Kawthaung has a coastline extending for about 2800 kilometers and is characterized by estuaries, rivers, creeks, and islands.
 Kawtaung has a charming character and is a prosperous port & fishing town.
-Kawthaung is surrounded by the Mergui National Reserve where you can enjoy snorkeling and diving expeditions.
+Kawthaung is surrounded by the Mergui Archipelago where you can enjoy snorkeling and diving expeditions.

 The many tropical islands you can visit from Kawthaung are stunning and little paradises, approach a local tour operator for some island hopping or day trips with a speed boat to for example Horse Shoe, 115, and Cocks Comb Island.